Overview of Deployment Process | Yext Hitchhikers Platform

 The below diagram shows this process happening over time as entities in the platform change.

 If a ton of updates happen all at once then the Pages system can parallelize these requests to minimize the total processing time.

 Overall, this deployment process happens seamlessly behind the scenes automatically.
 From a development perspective just push your code to GitHub and the rest happens automatically.
-As soon as data changes in the Knowledge Graph, the relevant pages will be automatically updated in close to real-time.
+As soon as data changes in the platform, the relevant pages will be automatically updated in close to real-time.
 The Pages system takes care of all the complicated details of managing the build artifact, generating HTML and knowing when to re-generate which pages.